aiuto/bazel_samples/utf8/README.md

 ```

 Dig further and we see that `u.cp` preserves the encoding syle, even
-though it is not in NFD form.  `cp` probably blindly reads the file name
+though it is not in NFD form.

-as raw bytes and creates the copies from the same buffer.
-That would
+Hypothesis: `cp` blindly reads the file nameas raw bytes and creates
+the copies from the same buffer.
+That would work because (putting
-work because the file names must bin in NFD form if they are files on
+myself in the place of a macos engineer) the file names must be in NFD
-a mac.
+form if they are files on a mac.
 Right? :-)

-Meanwhile `tar` on the mac knows it might see things in NFC form from
+Meanwhile, `tar` on the mac expects to see things in NFC form from
 other machines.
-It must do a conversion somewhere to NFD at some point.
+It can't take a fast path.

+Hypotheisis: tar reads the UTF-8 string, Re-normalization to NFD
+happens somewhere between that and the creat() call.

 ```
 $ ls -d u.cp/s*r | od -c